wrouesnel/bup/Documentation/bup-index.md

     filename.
 Implies `-p`.
 The codes mean, respectively, that a file is marked in the index as added, modified, deleted, or unchanged since the last backup.

+\--regraft
+:	change the real path of files marked as modified to match
+	options supplied by the --graft parameter.
+This option can be used to quickly update index locations when files may be marked as modified from one filesystem, but uploaded from another (i.e. a snapshotted volume).

+	Example:

+	Index a home directory:

+		$ bup index -um --graft /home/user=/ /home/user

+	Regraft the home directory to the real location it will be saved from:

+		$ bup index --regraft --graft /home/user/snapshot/today=/

+	Then save:
+		$ bup save -N home /

 # OPTIONS